LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/unordered-map-class.md

 ### <a name="parameters"></a>Paramètres

+*keyVal*
-`keyval` Valeur de clé à rechercher.
+ Valeur de clé à rechercher.

 ### <a name="remarks"></a>Notes